placebeyondtheclouds/gpu-home-server/README.md

 # Minimalistic GPU homelab server for AI/ML (2025 update)

-These are my notes and not a refined guide.
-They are the build process walkthrough and also minimal instructions for the process that I usually follow to get a server up and running, and must be adjusted according to the actual needs.
+These are my notes that I took during the build process.
+They are the build process walkthrough and also minimal instructions for the process that I usually follow to get a new server up and running, and must be adjusted according to the actual needs.

 ## end result